Economic and Political Overview

 Foreign Trade in Figures

-Foreign trade account for 73% of the country's GDP (World Bank, 2021).
-Customs duties are relatively high and some other non-tariff barriers also exist, aiming to protect the local industries.
-Gabon mainly exports mineral fuels and oils, boats, wood products, manganese ores, and machinery; and mainly imports boats, machinery, electrical machinery, vehicles, meat and other food products, mineral fuels, iron, cereals, pharmaceutical products and plastics (ITC, 2021).
+Foreign trade accounts for 73% of the country's GDP (World Bank, latest data available).
+Customs duties are relatively high, and some other non-tariff barriers also exist, aiming to protect the local industries.
+Gabonese exports remain heavily focused on traditional sectors such as oil, manganese, and timber.
+In 2021, petroleum accounted for 67% of exports, timber for 15%, and manganese for 10% (data French Ministry of Economy).
+Imports are led by boats, machinery, electrical machinery, vehicles, meat and other food products, mineral fuels, iron, cereals, pharmaceutical products, and plastics (ITC).

 Gabon’s trade balance is structurally in surplus, thanks to the revenues generated by oil exports.
-In 2021, total exports of goods amounted to USD 5.96 billion while total imports reached USD 3.44 billion, resulting in a comfortable trade surplus (WTO).
-On the side of service, in 2016, Gabon’s service export amounted to 357 million USD while its services import cost 1.79 billion USD (WTO).
+In 2022, total exports of goods amounted to USD 9.2 billion while total imports reached USD 4.6 billion, resulting in a comfortable trade surplus (WTO).
+On the side of services, Gabon’s service export amounted to USD 201 million while its services import cost USD 1.6 billion (WTO).
+The overall trade balance for goods and services was estimated to be positive by 44.8% of GDP in 2022 by the World Bank.

 Source: WTO – World Trade Organisation ; World Bank , Latest Available Data